bsc-william-taylor/game-engine-design/README.md

 # Game Engine Design

 The game engine design module aimed to teach students design patterns and common coding patterns found in game engines.
-It also taught students in depth inheritance found in C++ and common C++ advanced topics such as the standard template library or STL.
+It also taught students inheritance found in C++ and common C++ advanced topics such as the standard template library known as STL.

 ## Assignment